sanskrit/raw_etexts_english/blogs/manasataramgini/2008-01-20_elements-of-samkhyan-theories-of-atomism-and-consciousness-in-early-hindu-thought.md

 +++
-title = "Elements of sAMkhyan theories of atomism and consciousness in early Hinduxa0thought"
+title = "Elements of sAMkhyan theories of atomism and consciousness in early Hindu thought"

 +++
 I was told by some pious modern Hindus attached to advaita thought that